Taman Shan Hong ShuiFloating Leaves Tea

 This crop was lightly roasted by our friend Mr Huang, who said it is the best GABA Hongshui he has ever come across.

 This tea hits so many points, its almost funny!
 GABA, Hong Shui, High Mountain, Organic.
 But what we really care about is that it comes together to make an excellent tea.
 It's one of our favorites.

 The scent is like brown sugar with more fruity notes showing up as it evaporates off the bottom of the cup or gaiwan lid.
 The scent is clear and penetrating, rising straight from the nose to the top of the head.
 In the body, this tea is very calming.
 When Shiuwen first bought this tea for her personal supply, Zhan said he liked its effect of calming the lower abdomen.
 But as it calms the body, the sheer bigness of the tea is stimulating to the mind.
 It has a bigness that calmly reaches deeply into the body, like slow growing roots of an old tree.

-If you want to experience the beauty of a masterfully done oolong, this tea is an excellent choice.
-It is soft, gentle and calming.
+This tea is soft, gentle and calming.
 It perfectly represents the serene natural environment it grew up in.

 - Harvest Location : Taman Shan, Taoyuan, Taiwan